riccardo-df/aggTrees/README.md

 summary(results$model)
 ```

 `analyze_aggtree` prints LATEX code in the console.
 To avoid this, set `verbose = FALSE`.
-The code provides a table with GATEs and confidence intervals, and average charactestics of units in each leaf.
+The code provides a table with GATEs and confidence intervals, and average characteristics of units in each leaf.
 This way, we obtain a nice and easy-to-read output that we can plug in papers/reports.

 ## References